SML0127/DistributedWeb-Crawler-and-Data-Management-Systemfor-Web-Data/README.md

 Distributed Web Crawler and Data Management System for Web Data

 =============

-### This is a root github repository for Distributed Web Crawler and Data Management System for Web Data.
+### This is a root github repository for an end-to-end system for extracting, maintaining, and publishing data on the web.
 ### Our system mainly provides the following services through the GUI.

 - Easily Create and manage workflow for crawling.